RaimondB/node-red-contrib-nefit-easy/README.md

 This Node-RED Node is based on the <a href="https://github.com/robertklep/nefit-easy-commands">Nefit Easy™ commands library build by Robert Klep</a>.
 At this link also all usable commands are documented and not repeated here for maintainability.

+*Minimum supported Node version is now at 10.x.*

 ## Features

 * Get Status (all information that is visible in the App, including current Temp.)